What is scheduled personal property?

-To get the items scheduled, you typically need to provide your insurance company with a recent receipt or a professional appraisal, the III says
+To get the items scheduled, you typically need to provide your insurance company with a recent receipt or a professional appraisal, Insurance Information Institute (III) says.

 Of course, scheduling your belongings will likely cost you more in premiums.
 But the III notes that scheduled property coverage may come with additional benefits:

 - Broader protection.
-Scheduled personal property may be covered for additional risks, including accidental loss (like dropping your wedding ring down the drain), which typically isn't something covered by a standard homeowners policy.
+Scheduled personal property may be covered for additional risks, including accidentally losing your scheduled belongings (for example, dropping your wedding ring down the drain), which typically isn't something covered by a standard homeowners policy.

 - No deductible.
-When you have a claim on an item that you have scheduled, you're usually not required to pay a deductible.
+If you purchase scheduled personal property coverage, you may have the option of choosing a lower deductible or no deductible for the scheduled items.
 That may not be the case for other belongings that fall under the protection of personal property coverage on your standard policy.

-Because the value of certain items like antiques or collectibles can go up and down over time, the III suggests getting regular appraisals done to make sure you're purchasing the protection for your valuables — coverage that's not too high, not too low — that you actually need.
+Because the value of certain items like antiques or collectibles can go up and down over time, the III suggests getting regular appraisals done to make sure the insurance coverage on your valuables matches what they're worth.